PhD in Mechanical Engineering

 Experiential Learning

 Northeastern combines rigorous academics with experiential learning and research, including cooperative education and internships, to prepare students for real world engineering challenges.
-The Cooperative Education Program, also known as a “co-op,” is one of the largest and most innovative in the world, and Northeastern is one of only a few that offers a Co-op Program for Graduate Students.
-Through this program students gain industry experience in a wide variety of organizations, from large companies to entrepreneurial start-ups, while helping to finance their education.
+The Cooperative Education Program, also known as a “co-op,” is one of the largest and most innovative in the world, and Northeastern is one of only a few that offers a co-op program for graduate students.
+Through this program students gain industry experience in a wide variety of organizations, from large companies to entrepreneurial start-ups, building their resume and professional network.
 Students also have the option to participate in an internship or the university’s Experiential PhD program.

 Academic Advising